TheJumpCloud/JC-AutoPkg-Importer/readme.md

 There are three valid values which can be passed into each the JC_TYPE field: self, auto or update.

-self: This type of AutoPkg run builds a group and command based on the JC_SYSGROUP variable.
-Given that System Insights is requires to query systems for applications, a JC_TYPE of self would not invoke System Insights for this task.
+**self**: This type of AutoPkg run builds a group and command based on the JC_SYSGROUP variable.
+Given that System Insights is required to query systems for applications, a JC_TYPE of self would not invoke System Insights for this task.
 Manual assignment of systems would be required.

-auto: This type of AutoPkg run queries systems in your organization and cross references the title and version of applications on systems with the title of software from an AutoPkg recipe.
+**auto**: This type of AutoPkg run queries systems in your organization and cross references the title and version of applications on systems with the title of software from an AutoPkg recipe.
 For example running the Firefox recipe would query JumpCloud systems for the following:
 Does the system have Firefox?
 Is the installed version of Firefox up to date (based on the recipe definition)?

-If a system does not have Firefox or if that system has an out-of-date version of Firefox, it would be added to the group.
-Commands assigned to this group are assigned with the run once context.
-After the command runs, the system would take itself out of the group.
+If a system does not have Firefox or if a system has an out-of-date version of Firefox, it would be added to the group.
+Systems assigned to this group and corresponding command are scheduled to run the command once.
+After the command runs, the system is removed from the the group.

-update: This type of AutoPkg run builds a system group (if it does not exist) and only adds systems which currently have the AutoPkg app installed.
+**update**: This type of AutoPkg run builds a system group (if it does not exist) and only adds systems which currently have the AutoPkg app installed.
 Those systems who's version of the app are out of data are kept in the system group.
 This run type can remove systems without the specified app from the system group if the group exists and systems without the group are in that group.
 Admins who only wish to update systems with an app can use the update type to run app updates.

 #### JC_DIST

-At this point only "AWS" can be passed into this field.
+During the beta development of this processor only "AWS" (Amazon Web Services) can be passed into this field.
+Other distribution endpoints have not yet been developed.

-#TODO: in the future it would be nice to upload right to JumpCloud.
-#TODO: it would be nice to upload to a https distribution point if one existed

 #### AWS_BUCKET

-This is the bucket name required for AWS. the default value is "jcautopkg" so if that bucket name does not exist, the processor will fail.
+This is the bucket name required for AWS. the default value is "jcautopkg" if that bucket name does not exist, the processor will fail.
+The credentials specified in [AWS Distribution Points](#AWS-Distribution-Points) should have access to your AWS Bucket, if the bucket is unreachable the processor will fail.

-### Adding the JumpCloud Importer to AutoPkg
+### Installing the JumpCloud Importer

+To install the JumpCloud AutoPkg Importer, first ensure AutoPkg](https://github.com/autopkg/autopkg) is installed.
+Because AutoPkg contains it's own version of Python, the JumpCloud AutoPkg Importer must be made accessible to that version of Python.

 Copy the JumpCloudImporter.py file to `/Library/AutoPkg/autopkglib/` to make the importer available in the AutoPkg context.

-## JumpCloud Recipe Repo

-#TODO: This repository needs work, I've tested some recipes and have those saved to the [jumpcloud-recipes](https://github.com/jworkmanjc/jumpcloud-recipes) repo.

-Pending approval from AutoPkg, clone the github.com/autopkg/recipes/jumpcloud-recipes repo to begin importing autopkg software to you S3 bucket and deployment commands to JumpCloud.
+After copying the JumpCloudImporter.py file to AutoPkg's python library, follow the remaining steps to ensure AutoPkg can access your S3 bucket and the JumpCloud Python API.

-## AutoPKG 2.0+ Dependencies
+### AutoPKG 2.0+ Dependencies

-AutoPkg 2.0 contains it's own distribution of Python3, the following modules should be installed to the AutoPkg python3 framework as they are out of the scope of the standard python modules.
+AutoPkg 2.0+ contains it's own distribution of Python3, the following modules should be installed to the AutoPkg python3 framework as they are out of the scope of the standard python modules.
 All the modules below are referenced by the JumpCloud AutoPkg Importer during an AutoPkg run, they need to be made available to AutoPkg's distribution of Python3

 Install the [JumpCloud Python APIs, v1 and v2](https://github.com/TheJumpCloud/jcapi-python)